desimilkyway/desi-mws-edr-datamodel/docs/sp_output/RVRUN/index.rst

 RVRUN
 =========

-Results from a given RVSpecfit run
+Results from a given FERRE run

 Contents: